 - How long do you expect to wait for searching and hiring these talents?

-- What kind of tests will be effective to evaluate soft and hard skills?
+- What kind of tests will be effective in evaluating soft and hard skills?

 - What will be the salary?

 Anyway, every IT leader’s purpose must be to find the best cost-benefit and this objective leads most managers to choose to outsource, as shown by this survey by Deloitte.

 - Improvement of speed and time to market (63%)